 Air Fryer Chicken Wings could not be any easier.
-They are crispy on the outside, perfectly cooked on the inside and seasoned to perfection.
-They are perfect for movie night, cocktail parties, neighborhood shindigs and game day.
+They are crispy on the outside, perfectly cooked on the inside, and seasoned to perfection.
+They are perfect for movie night, cocktail parties, neighborhood shindigs, and game day.

 Air Fryer Chicken Wings (3 ways)

-- Cajun Wings – before cooking the wings brush with olive oil and sprinkle with Cajun seasoning.
+- Cajun Wings: Before cooking, brush the wings with olive oil and sprinkle with Cajun seasoning.
 Use less or more depending on your taste.

-- Lemon Pepper Wings – before cooking brush with olive oil and sprinkle with lemon pepper seasoning.
+- Lemon Pepper Wings: Before cooking, brush with olive oil and sprinkle with lemon pepper seasoning.

 - Ranch Dressing